Where we work

 In the 19th century, one of the main roads leading to the Moffat Mission in Kuruman passed right by the cave.
 This mission was one of the main stops for travellers heading north when the country was being colonised.
 At that time, the Kuruman hills were still inhabited by hunter-gatherers, and the cave was reportedly used to hide stolen livestock and to collect water.
 The paintings are also briefly mentioned, but without any comment on their condition.
 In 1906, however, a report to the Cape Town Legislative Assembly stated that the paintings had “nearly all been destroyed, visitors having scribbled over and otherwise defaced them.”

 Between 1909 and 1911, the cave was occupied by the Bosman family while they built their farmhouse.
 They then used the cave to store farm equipment and house livestock until the 1930s.
 In 1921 Maria Willman, then director of the McGregor Museum in Kimberley, made three watercolour copies of some of the paintings in the cave.
 In the early 1940s, the Bosman family carried out extensive work in the cave to remove the guano-rich sediments and sell them as fertiliser.
 This work had a destructive effect on the upper archaeological levels, but led to the discovery of archaeological remains and attracted the attention of archaeologists, who quickly began excavations that continue to this day.
 In the 1960s, J. and I. Rudner and G. and D. Fock reported on the cave paintings in their surveys of rock art in the region.
 Throughout the 20th century the cave was visited by people from nearby towns and farms.
 They often wrote their names and dates on the walls, often above the rock art.
 Recreational use of the cave slowed in the 1970s when a fence was erected to control access to the cave.
 In 1993, the cave and surrounding public easement were declared a National Monument (reclassified as a Grade 1 National Heritage Site in 2010) and work was undertaken to regulate public access to the cave.
 Accommodation and a small exhibition area have been built.
 Inside the cave, a path has been laid out to restrict and make safe the route taken by visitors.
-Restoration work was carried out by the artist S Bassett to remove the graffiti that had covered the paintings.
+Restoration work was carried out by the artist Steven Bassett to remove the graffiti that had covered the paintings.
 Since then, the cave has been managed by the Wonderwerk Cave Committee, which consists of the McGregor Museum, the owner of the surrounding farm and a representative of the Kuruman Municipality.
-A management plan was drawn up in 2008 in preparation for the upgrade in status in 2010.
+A management plan was drawn up in 2008 in preparation for upgrading the cave's status in 2010.
 The cave continues to be a spiritual place for the local communities.
 People come here to perform rituals related to syncretic religious beliefs.